puzzlxsbd/Web2Hacking-Web-Security-Academy/README.md

-# wsa
+# WebSecurityAcademy
-labs and solutions to labs
+A few answers to labs